framer/motion/README.md

 ## Contribute

-Want to contribute to Motion?
+Want to contribute to Framer Motion?
 Our [contributing guide](https://github.com/framer/motion/blob/master/CONTRIBUTING.md) has you covered.

 ## License

-Motion is MIT licensed.
+Framer Motion is MIT licensed.

+### Framer

+Get on the same page as your designers before production.
+Get started with [design and prototyping in Framer](https://www.framer.com/).